paramraghavan/sparksql-awsglue/README.md

 - Once started, each Task will fetch from the original data source the Partition of data assigned to it

+The driver is the application code that defines the transformations and actions applied to the data set.
+At its core, the driver has instantiated an object of the SparkContext class.
+This object allows the driver to acquire a connection to the cluster, request resources, split the application actions into tasks, and schedule and launch tasks in the executors.

 ![image](https://user-images.githubusercontent.com/52529498/125184695-e88d3880-e1ed-11eb-9d07-5f7b97c18d94.png)